ndemou/bconv/README.md

 There are various ways to represent Braille symbols (also called Braille cells) in print and in electronic form.
 This utility makes it easy to convert between them.

-These are the representations which I’ve come across during the last years:
+These are the representations which bconv supports:

 1. *Braille ASCII* (or more formally *The North American Braille ASCII Code*, also known as *SimBraille*) e.g.: